can1357/c2switcher/README.md

 ## Disclaimer

-_This tool uses undocumented OAuth API endpoints to fetch usage data.
-While Anthropic allows users to create multiple accounts (confirmed by multiple people who asked Anthropic Staff, including me), this specific implementation relies on reverse-engineered API paths that may change without notice._
+_This tool uses undocumented OAuth API endpoints to fetch usage data and authenticate accounts.
+While Anthropic allows users to create multiple accounts (confirmed by multiple people who asked Anthropic Staff, including me), this implementation relies on reverse-engineered API endpoints that may change without notice._

 _If Anthropic would prefer this tool not exist, please reach out and I'll gladly take it down.
 I'm very compliant like that :)_